Headline:

 4.1 What purpose has the proposal?

-The proposal should highlight the major topics and issues you would like to address during your stay as Fellow at RIFS.
-It helps the institute to understand where your particular interests are and what you could contribute.
+The proposal should highlight the major topics and issues you would like to address during your stay as a Fellow at RIFS.
+It helps the institute to understand where your particular interests are and how you can contribute.

 4.2 What should the structure of the proposal look like?